trixi-framework/HOHQMesh.jl/docs/src/tutorials/symmetric_mesh.md

 * Visualize an interactive mesh project.

-For completeness, we include two scripts with all the commands to generate the meshes displayed for a reflection about the left boundary line `O.10` and a reflection about the right boundary line `O.2`.
+For completeness, we include two scripts with all the commands to generate the meshes displayed for a reflection about the left boundary line `O.1` as well as a reflection about the right boundary composed of the three co-linear segments `O.3`, `O.5`, and `O.9`.
 Note, we **do not** include the plotting in these scripts.
 ```julia
 # Interactive mesh with reflection on the left
 #